Questions and Answers

 Does the athletic program differ for men and women?

 The physical education curriculum is identical for men and women with one exception.
-Women take Intro to Combatives their fourth-class year while men take Boxing.
-Intramural sports are all co-ed with the exception of Boxing which is male only, and Rugby and Flag Football for which there are separate men’s and women’s programs.
+Women take Intro to Combatives their fourth-class year while men take Boxing as core requirements.
+Women can take Boxing as an elective course given they sign up in pairs of similar size.
+Intramural sports are all co-ed with the exception of Boxing which is male only.
 Women have their own NCAA Division I intercollegiate teams in basketball, cross-country, diving, fencing, gymnastics, indoor and outdoor track, soccer, swimming, tennis and volleyball.
 Women are also members of the co-ed cheerleading and varsity rifle teams.

 Why is the falcon the academy mascot?